In the guide

 - a combination (other than a wheel) that includes one or more bangers, flash bangers or double bangers

 As of 5 July 2017, fireworks that comply with BS 7114-2: Fireworks.
 Specification for fireworks can no longer be sold; you may, however, continue to store them..Only fireworks that are CE-marked and have instructions for use in English can be sold.Back to top

 What are the age restrictions applicable to the sale of fireworks?

 The Pyrotechnic Articles (Safety) Regulations 2015 prohibit the supply of category F4 fireworks to the general public.
-The Regulations prohibit the supply of category F2 (outdoor use - confined areas) and category F3 (outdoor use - large open areas) fireworks to any person under the age of 18.
-The Regulations prohibit the supply of category F1 (indoor use low-hazard low-noise - party poppers etc) fireworks to any person under the age of 16.
-An exception is made for Christmas crackers, which must not be supplied to any person under the age of 12.
+The Regulations prohibit the supply of category F2 (outdoor use - confined areas) and category F3 (outdoor use - large open areas) fireworks to any person under 18.
+The Regulations prohibit the supply of category F1 (indoor use low-hazard low-noise - party poppers etc) fireworks to any person under 16.
+An exception is made for Christmas crackers, which must not be supplied to any person under 12.
 Caps for toy guns are exempt from fireworks legislation.